hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed ignorance of Pro params in the Elementor admin editor.
 * Fixed inability to activate the Elementor Pro plugin when Elementor plugin is activated.
 * Fixed sending replies to wpDiscuz comments.
+* Fixed replies in the WP Dashboard with wpDiscuz active.

 = 4.3.1 =
 * Added a live form in the Contact Form 7 admin form view.